 Hon.
 P.J.
 Akeeagok (interpretation): Thank you, Mr. Speaker.
-I again rise today to acknowledge our frontline workers and service providers.
-Mr. Speaker, they were the heroes who kept us going in difficult times. (interpretation ends) Mr. Speaker, I also want to speak about the various supports the Government of Nunavut provided during this latest wave of COVID-19.
+I again rise today to acknowledge our frontline workers and service providers during COVID-19.
+Mr. Speaker, they were the heroes who kept us going in difficult times and I would very much like to thank those Government of Nunavut employees. (interpretation ends) Mr. Speaker, I also want to speak about the various supports the Government of Nunavut provided during this latest wave of COVID-19.